 10 ^ ((-69 -(<RSSI_VALUE>))/(10 * 2))

-Note: Please note that this calculated distance is approximated.
+Note: Please note that this calculated distance is approximate.

 Wrapping Up…